 Although the defendant was charged with being in possession of a computer containing multiple sexual images of minors, he was convicted at a jury trial on just one of the 14 counts in the indictment.
 He filed an appeal alleging that on that one count, the State failed to prove that he knew that the person depicted in the image was a minor.

-In 2015, the GBI received a cyber tip that a file containing suspected child pornography had been downloaded using an IP address associated with the defendant’s residence in Cherokee County.
+In Cunningham v.
+State, the GBI received a cyber tip in 2015 that a file containing suspected child pornography had been downloaded using an IP address associated with the defendant’s residence in Cherokee County.
 The defendant lived at this house with his parents.
 In 2016, two more tips were received involving the same residence.
 As a result, a search warrant was obtained by a detective with the Cherokee County Sheriff’s Office.

 During a search of the home, the officers discovered a laptop in a basement bedroom.
 The laptop was connected to a larger monitor.
 The defendant told the officers that the family used that laptop to watch movies and his mother confirmed that she used it to play video games.